numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

   The region of interest (ROI) :math:`[z_{\text{ideal}}, z_{\text{nadir}}]`, defined by the ideal and nadir point, is mapped to :math:`[0, 1]^2`.

-* If the nadir point is dominated by a point in the archive, the quality of the algorithm is the negative hypervolume of the archive with respect to the nadir point as hypervolume reference point.
+* If the nadir point is dominated by at least one point in the archive, the quality of the algorithm is the negative hypervolume of the archive using the nadir point as hypervolume reference point.

-* If the nadir point is not dominated by the archive, an algorithm's quality equals the distance of archive to the ROI.
+* If the nadir point is not dominated by the archive, an algorithm's quality equals the distance of the archive to the ROI.

 This implies that: